krompaco/cloud-accelerator/README.md

 ## Features
 * A very simple application that fetches, caches and serves web content from the remote domain names you allow.
-* Enforces optimal compression if the client supports it and doesn't skip compressing under load as IIS does by default.
+* Decompresses if necessary and enforces optimal compression if the client supports it and doesn't skip compressing under load as IIS does by default.
 * Any cookies are stripped so Response is cookie free.
 * Deploy it as an Azure Web Site and scale to what is needed.